trinhlehainam/Isekaijitaku/ansible/docker/dozzle/README.md

    - Agent information is collected and formatted as a connection string
    - Dozzle manager is deployed with the agent connection string
    - Docker Compose files are created in the user's home directory under Docker/dozzle/
-   - Manager exposes port 8080 for web access
+   - Manager either exposes port 8080 for direct web access or integrates with Traefik

 ## Configuration Templates